-These two methods or techniques of physical examination can be categorized into annual physical exam checklist.
+These two methods or techniques of physical exam can be categorized into annual physical exam checklist.

 Annual physical exams are typically covered on insurance plans and smartly too.
 It is estimated that 85 percent of illness and disease can be prevented by annual physical exams and screenings.